← Glossary · Models

 Acronym

-Also called: Large Language Model, LLMs, Large Language Models
+Also called: Large Language Model, Large Language Models

 Learn AI in 5 minutes a day.